 Also bear in mind that the water near the surface, especially on hot sunny days, can be much warmer than the water below.

-A brief guide to water temperatures in open water
+Guide to water temperatures in open water

 |0 to 5 degrees||Bloody freezing||The preferred temperature for extreme winter swimmers.
 Causes pain and takes your breath away.
 Except for the very experienced, and only under strict supervision, swims should be limited to a few minutes.
 Enjoy the buzz when you get out.|